VideojogosLusofona/color-shape-links-ai-competition/README.md

 afterwards.

 The `CheckWinner()` method is useful to determine if there is a winner.
-If there is one, the solution is placed in the method's `out` parameter.
+If there is one, the solution is placed in the method's optional parameter.

 For building heuristics, the public read-only variable `winCorridors` might be important.
 This variable is a collection containing all corridors (sequences of